"K-SUPER" MULTI PRESSURE DISTILLATION

-The vacuum distillation has many advantages over conventional distillation atmospheric distillation plants like lower energy requirement, very good quality alcohol and less scaling of the distillation trays due to sludge.
+The multi pressure distillation has many advantages over conventional atmospheric distillation plants like lower energy requirement, very good quality alcohol and less scaling of the distillation trays due to sludge.
 The vacuum distillation produces ethanol of international quality standards and there is a lot of demand of ethanol from the vacuum distillation process.

 “The Extra Neutral Alcohol produced from this latest technology will meet most of the international quality standards for ethanol like US Pharmacopoeia, British Pharmacopoeia and Japanese standards”.